smatechnologies/ibm-i-agent-docs/versioned_docs/version-21.1/installation/installation.md

 Please refer to this same section of documentation within the Version 18.1 of the document for details about upgrading to version 18.1.

+### Instructions for Upgrading from 18.1 to 21.1

+The general strategies for this level of updates starts with the following:

+  - Verify that the LSAM version 18.1 has been upgraded to at least database level (002).
+If not, then it is necessary to apply the latest cumulative LSAM PTFs for the LSAM version 18.1 before attempting to upgrade to the next level.
+  - If the LSAM version 18.1 is already at DB LVL(002) then the SMASETUP command for the upgrade to version 21.1 will catch up any database updates that might have been released at a later level.

 ### Using Library Cloning to Create a Test Upgrade Environment

 As the Installation Strategy suggests, SMA recommends performing an isolated upgrade test.
 This safety measure will prove if there are any exceptional circumstances in a client's environment that were not anticipated by SMA during the development, internal QA testing or external beta site testing of the newest LSAM version.